malekbenz/malekbenz/_posts/2016-08-20-Build-web-api-aspnet-core.md

 category: Asp.Net
 tags : ['Asp.Net', '.Net', 'WebAPI', 'JQuery']
 categories: ['Asp.Net', '.Net']
+description: ASP.NET MVC was designed for creating websites.
+Throughout the platform are obvious design decisions that indicate the assumed usage: responding to requests from browsers and returning HTML.
+image: /images/webapi/index.preview3.png
 ---

 ASP.NET MVC was designed for creating websites.
 Throughout the platform are obvious design decisions that indicate the assumed usage: responding to requests from browsers and returning HTML.